Carl Sagan, Visionary and Resident Space Explorer

 An ode to Earth's significant scientist and teacher

-For some of us the Earth is not enough.
-Some of our fellow humans look beyond the windows of our earth, and try to look far away into the horizon.
+For some of us, the Earth is not enough.
+Some of our fellow humans look beyond the windows of our earth and try to look far away into the horizon.
 The vastness of space calls out to them, "There is much to discover and know".
 One of the foremost among them was Carl Sagan (1934-1996).
 Astrophysicist, Director of the Laboratory for Planetary Studies, professor of astronomy and space sciences, NASA consultant and experimenter.
-His areas of study included planetary atmospheres, planetary surfaces, the history of the Earth, and exobiology (search of life beyond Earth).
+His areas of study included planetary atmospheres, planetary surfaces, the history of the Earth, and exobiology (the search for life beyond Earth).

 Carl was born to parents who were never involved with science.
-Carl's mother never realised her academic and professional ambitions thanks to extreme poverty.
-His father who while being impressed with Carl's knowledge, continued to be the indulgent father who stoked his son's sense of wonder not really thinking anything more of it than a young boy's curiosity.
+Due to extreme poverty, Carl's mother never realised her academic and professional ambitions.
+His father while being impressed with Carl's knowledge, continued to be the indulgent father who stoked his son's sense of wonder not really thinking anything more of it than a young boy's curiosity.
 His parents shaped his vision of the world and what he thought of it.
-They shaped how he would think without telling him how to.
-He recounts about his parents:
+They shaped how he would think without telling him how.
+He recounts his parents:

 The other great contribution that Carl accomplished in his lifetime was to popularise science.
 His PBS program Cosmos: A Personal Voyage has reached out to more than five hundred million people.
 Cosmos was made in the backdrop of the Cold War, a weapon stockpiling by Russia and America.
 Most scientists were then involved with the development of nuclear weapons.

 Sagan strongly believed that life existed in planets away from earth.
 He is one of the earliest and strongest advocates of exobiology.
 He, however, believed that alien life must be proved scientifically and not through exaggerated stories passed off as science.